7 Different Types of Cloud Computing Structures

 Cloud Software as a Service:

-Cloud Software as a Service, is a type of cloud that offers an application to customer or organizations through a web browser.
+Cloud Software as a Service, is a type of cloud that offers an application to customers or organizations through a web browser.

 - The data for the app runs on a server on the network, not through an app on the user’s computer.